What to Do About an Eviction

 Your argument for assistance might be easier to win if you bring a loan agreement with you when asking for help.
 Make the contract read the same (or as close as possible) to a loan agreement with a bank.
 Spell out specific terms, including what will happen if you default.

-Be careful with this.
+Be careful.
 It’s one thing to have a property owner mad at you for non-payment.
-It’s another thing altogether to lose a brother, sister, parent or friend because you couldn’t pay your bills.
+It’s another thing altogether to alienate a brother, sister, parent or friend because you couldn’t pay your bills.

 Find a Private Property Owner

-Property management companies have rules they seldom, if ever, bend for or an individual.
-They seldom call the property owner and explain the circumstances in hopes of getting you a second chance.
+Property management companies have rules they seldom, if ever, bend for an individual.
+They seldom call the property owner and explain the circumstances in hopes of getting a second chance.

 This is a subtle way to get around having an eviction on the books, but it might be the best way to get through the front door.

-If nothing else is working, there always is a chance you can build a case for the landlord around having learned your lesson and your promise to commit to the straight and narrow path of a good tenant.
+If nothing else is working, build your case for the landlord around having learned your lesson.

 What should you tell them?

-If you have good credit, which would be a long shot if you’ve been evicted, then bring them your credit report showing you paid all your other bills on time.
+If you have good credit, which might be a long shot if you’ve been evicted, then bring them your credit report showing you paid all your other bills on time.

 Ask a responsible person – preferably someone with a high credit score – to co-sign the lease with you.
 That gives the landlord assurance that somebody is going to be responsible if the rent doesn’t get paid.
 It does, however, also put you in the position of losing a relationship if you can’t pay rent.

-If your eviction was just a one-time bump in the road, call past landlords you had a good experience and ask them to offer a positive referral on their experience with you as a tenant.
+If your eviction was just a one-time bump in the road, call past landlords you had a good experience with and ask them to offer a positive referral.

 Another good move is to set up an escrow account that has at least three months of funding in it.
 The money in the account can only be used for paying rent, so it’s protected from being used to pay other bills if you fall behind on utilities or credit cards or some other spending.

 In the end, you must convince the landlord you are worth a second chance.
-Nobody saw COVID-19 coming.
-Most people want a fresh restart to prove they learned a lesson.
-Take a positive approach with landlord’s and you might just find that fresh start in a new apartment!
+Take a positive approach with landlords and you might just find a fresh start in a new apartment.

 Sources: